ECP-WarpX/WarpX/Examples/Physics_applications/plasma_acceleration/README.rst

 This example shows how to model a beam-driven plasma-wakefield accelerator (PWFA) :cite:p:`ex-TajimaDawson1982,ex-Esarey1996`.

-PWFA is best performed in 3D or quasi-cylindrical (RZ) geometry, in order to correctly capture some of the key physics (structure of the space-charge fields, beamloading, etc.).
+PWFA is best performed in 3D or quasi-cylindrical (RZ) geometry, in order to correctly capture some of the key physics (structure of the space-charge fields, beamloading, shape of the accelerating bubble in the blowout regime, etc.).
 For physical situations that have close-to-cylindrical symmetry, simulations in RZ geometry capture the relevant physics at a fraction of the computational cost of a 3D simulation.
 On the other hand, for physical situation with strong asymmetries (e.g., non-round driver, strong hosing of the accelerated beam, etc.), only 3D simulations are suitable.